Which Flooring is Best For Stairs?

-There’s no doubt that your stairs would look glam, as nothing compares to the classy fine-looking look of real wooden flooring.
+There’s no doubt that your stairs would look glam, as nothing compares to the classy fine-looking look of wood flooring.
 Plus, it is a popular choice for hallways, which most of the time matches the stairs.
-Real wooden flooring is also exceedingly durable, ideal for high traffic areas, as well as adding value to your home when you come to sell.
+Wood flooring is also exceedingly durable, ideal for high traffic areas, as well as adding value to your home when you come to sell.

-No doubt your real wooden staircase will impress anyone visiting your home, however they can be slippery, especially if liquid is spilt on them.
+No doubt your wood staircase will impress anyone visiting your home, however they can be slippery, especially if liquid is spilt on them.
 Falling down the stairs can cause considerably more damage than slipping on a flat surface, so it is indeed something to bear in mind.

-If you have pets which have paws that can scratch, real wooden flooring may not be the best option, especially if they are scrambling and playing up and down the stairs.
-Here at Luxury Flooring we offer real wooden flooring that have ridges to help disguise any scratches.
+If you have pets which have paws that can scratch, wood flooring may not be the best option, especially if they are scrambling and playing up and down the stairs.
+Here at Luxury Flooring we offer wood flooring that have ridges to help disguise any scratches.
 So, if you’re prepared to accept the odd scratch here and there then there is no objection for it as an option.
 Of course, keeping your pet’s paws trimmed can help reduce the amount of damage your stairs takes.

 So what is the answer?
-If you place a runner on your stairs you can still enjoy the crisp look of real wooden flooring without the slipping hazard and fear of scratches.
-Here at Luxury Flooring we would always say that wooden flooring is the best for most rooms and stairs, due to their beautiful appearance and practicality.
+If you place a runner on your stairs you can still enjoy the crisp look of wood flooring without the slipping hazard and fear of scratches.
+Here at Luxury Flooring we would always say that wood flooring is the best for most rooms and stairs, due to their beautiful appearance and practicality.